TexteaInc/LlaMasterKey/README.md

 export ANYSCALE_API_KEY=credential-xxx # anyscale
 export PERPLEXITY_API_KEY=pplx-xxx # perplexity

-lmk # Step 2: start the server
+llamakey # Step 2: start the server
 ```

 By default, the server is started at `http://localhost:8000` (8000 is the default port of FastAPI).